afruni/afruni.github.io/README.md

 <p>Hello and welcome to my digital portfolio!</p>

 <p>
 My name is Francesca and I'm from a little town in Northern Italy but currently based in the USA.
-Since a very young age I have always been fascinated by space and that has led me to earning my
-<em>BS in aerospace engineering</em> and currently pursuing a
-<em>MS in mechanical engineering</em> at Yale University.
+I am a very motivated graduate students currently studying for my master's degree in Mechanical Engineering at Yale University.
+I consider myself a very creative and project-driven person that thrives in fast-paced environments.
+I am experienced in independently leading multidisciplinary projects, using data and structured planning to improve processes and enable reliable, high-quality outcomes.
 </p>

 <p>